Home

 It's a good idea to try and chop everything about the same size when making salsa and to chill it for an hour or two before serving.

-Fruit salsa doesn't hold up as well as an all-vegetable salsa and should be eaten in one day.
+Fruit salsa doesn’t hold up as well as an all-vegetable salsa and should be eaten the same day it is made.

 Grilling some of the ingredients, such as the tomatoes, onions and peppers, can add a wonderfully different flavor to the taste of your Mexican salsa recipes.
 So don't hesitate to try this.
 Experiment and have fun!